Reading Time: 50 Minutes

 “You should eat,” Harry said and pointed towards the elderly man’s plate.
 “Getting your back up and not eating isn’t good for your disposition.”

 “Fuck you,” Armand said but pulled his plate close.
-“I’ve been taking care of myself for eighty years.
+“I’ve been taking care of myself for over a hundred years.
 I don’t need some child telling me how to do it.”

 “Seems you might,” Harry said with a wry grin.

 “She’ll be my peer in magic before everything is said in done,” Harry clarified.
 “And Minerva’s heir within the Rowan Circle.
 I do believe, Master Armand, that the relationship between the Glain Neidr and the Rowan Circle will be… quite spectacular in the years to come.”

 Armand huffed.
 “I’d still be more excited if she were a parselmouth.”

 “You’re a terrible old man and very difficult to please,” Harry said crossly.
 “As to Hermione, I’m not sure when I will be able to adjust enough to trust the rest of the conclave with her.
 She is mine and that is all many of them ever need know.”

 Armand inclined his head.
 “As you will, High Warlock.”